bic-berkeley/psych-214-fall-2016/_sources/day_02.txt

 Reading and homework for next week
 **********************************

+Reading is

-Reading is chapter 8 of Huettel et al 2014 :cite:`huettel2014functional`.
+* chapter 8 of Huettel et al 2014 :cite:`huettel2014functional`;
+* `curious remotes`_ |--| the Curious Git section on using git to work with other repositories and other people.

 Homework is to continue the diagnostics exercise.